-The financial returns page from November 2011 said:
+The 'financial returns of teak' page from September 2012 said:

 "Timber has consistently proven to be a profitable investment.
 Over the years it has out performed many of the traditional investments but rarely appears on the investment radar for the small investor.
 This may be because it has often been necessary to make large investments or because the returns don't suffer from the fluctuations of typical investments like shares or metals.
 Our projections mean that you can expect a 10% return per annum on your investment in the Belem Sky Plantation Project, this will be based on Rental Returns. (my emphasis).